 Can Harbor Ridge sell my week?

 Harbor Ridge Resort has a resale list; and we have begun a resale program.
 Owners must submit a Resale Listing Form to be included on the list.
-Any resort staff member can help buyers and sellers find each other.
+Any resort staff member can help buyers and sellers find each other, and they charge a 20% commission for this service.
 We will forward the list to anyone who requests it.
 The resort will prepare your deed work for $200.

-Getaway weekends will again be available beginning in December, as Interval has filled all deposited inventory from April to November.
-Getaways are $175 for two nights, and $50 for each additional night.
+Getaway weekends will again be available December 1 through April 1, as Interval has filled all deposited inventory from April to November.
+Getaways are $175 for two nights and $50 for each additional night.
 Getaways can only be booked less than 7 days prior to check-in.
 A two-night minimum is now required to cover costs.